 This contextual framework for student conduct is derived from Union Institute & University's mission, vision, and values.
-Not only is it meant to provide general expectations of students, it also is the foundation for a number of specific institutional policies and procedures governing student behavior and interactions.
+Not only is it meant to provide general expectations of students, it also is the foundation for several specific institutional policies and procedures governing student behavior and interactions.